tomodachii/social-network-v2/README.md

 # social-network

-Pet project built to learn microservices architecture
+Personal project built to learn microservices architecture

 ## Project structure of each microservice